WangLab-SCSIO/Prophage_Tracer/README.md

 candidate_3|=contig00003::=contig00004|1700|1764|46895|46959|48658|2|28|2|24

 #### Explanation
-"::" indicates prophage is seperated into two or more contigs. "=" indicates the 5' end or 3' end of a contig contains a part of a prophage.  "=contig00003" indicates the 5' end of contig00003 while "contig00003=" indicates the 3' end of contig00003.
+#####"::" indicates prophage is seperated into two or more contigs. "=" indicates the 5' end or 3' end of a contig contains a part of a prophage.  "=contig00003" indicates the 5' end of contig00003 while "contig00003=" indicates the 3' end of contig00003.
 Prophage Phm2 (candidate_2) locates on contig00001 (1064123-1100178) with *attL* (1064123-1064145) and *attR* (1100156-1100178).
 Prophage Phm1 (candidate_1) is seperated into two or more contigs and consists at least 3' end of contig00007 (*att* site: 209162-209236 on contig00007) and 5' end of contig00014 (*att* site: 2365-2439 on contig00014).
 Similarly, Prophage Phm3 (candidate_3)
 is seperated in to two or more contigs and consist at least 5' end of contig00003 (*att* site: 1700-1764 on contig00003) and 5' end of contig00014 (*att* site: 46895-46959 on contig00014).

 #### Notes
-1. prophage_tracer.sh is used for chromosome-level genomes. prophage_tracer_WGS.sh can be used for chromosome-level or contig-level genomes.
-However, using prophage_tracer_WGS.sh for analysis of chromosome-level  will be slow.
+1. prophage_tracer.sh is used for chromosome-level genomes. prophage_tracer_WGS.sh can be used for chromosome-level and contig-level genomes.
+However, using prophage_tracer_WGS.sh for analysis of chromosome-level  genomes would be slow.
-2. If a prophage is seperated into two or more contigs, the predicted prophage size is smaller than true size.
+2. If a prophage is seperated into two or more contigs, the predicted prophage size might be smaller than the true size.

 Using generate_DNA.sh for generating simulated genomes resulted from prophage excision
 ------